fraiaperezrayonforsman-cloud/Software-Construction/SoCo_HS25-group_004-a2/README.md

 print_trace():
 This function is to format the output as a tree.

+In our tracing.lgl file we keep track of all called user defined functions and print function.

 ## ChatGPT Prompts
 "Troubleshooting built-in calls not working in do_reduce"